al1brn/geonodes/doc/tree.md

 push()
 ```

-> Make this tree the current one
+> Make this tree zone the current one

 > [!IMPORTANT]
 > This methods shouldn't be called directly, better use a **with** context block.